Make Biking Great Again

 If you’re looking to ride some cross country trails while training for a winter of touring and split boarding, check out Park City’s 450+ mile trail system.
 Recently awarded the first IMBA Gold Level Ride Center distinction, the ride options are practically endless.
 Some enduro and cross-country highlights include Mid-Mountain, Flying Dog, Armstrong, Round Valley, Glenwild, and The Crest.

-In the Wasatch, lift served mountain biking is offered at Deer Valley Resort, Park City Mountain (Town Lift, Payday, Silver Star, and Canyons base areas), Snowbird Ski and Summer Resort, Solitude Mountain Resort and Sundance Mountain Resort.
+In the Wasatch, lift served mountain biking is offered at Deer Valley Resort, Park City Mountain (Town Lift, Payday, Silver Star, and Canyons base areas), Snowbird, Solitude Mountain Resort and Sundance Mountain Resort.
 Trails vary from “green” cross-country rides, to “blue” flow trails and singletrack, to “black” experts-only trails with man-made features, mandatory gaps, drops, step-ups, step-downs, rock gardens, and a bunch of other ways to end your ski season before it even starts.

 There are also some great shuttle rides that offer a blend of cross country and freeride.
 Check out the renowned Crest Trail, Pinecone, Little Emigration Canyon, Deer Crest, amongst others.
 All available via car shuttles, shuttle vans, or even the Park City public transit.